lidofinance/docs/docs/guides/oracle-operator-manual.md

 In order to launch oracle daemon on your machine, you need to have several things:

-1. A synced Ethereum 1.0 client with JSON-RPC endpoint enabled.
+1. A synced Execution client with JSON-RPC endpoint enabled.
 2. A synced Beacon Chain client with RPC endpoint enabled. (supported: Lighthouse, Prysm, Teku)

 3) An address that’s added to the approved oracles list here: [Mainnet] / [Görli].
 You have to initiate the DAO voting on adding your address there by pressing the "Add Member" button.